lucaby/data-study/README.md

 ## What to do with this dataset?

-The first problem with this dataset is it's format, which is not friendly for a `pandas` structure, for example.
-The labels also are not self-explanatory, so one of the tasks is to check the source about a more human text.
+The first problem with this dataset is the format, which is not friendly for a `pandas` structure, for example.
+The labels also are not self-explanatory.

+For starters, we need to check the dataset source for the description.